Dental Implants in Glendale, AZ

 Our Approach to Dental Implants in Glendale, AZ

 We customize your implant treatment plan to your health needs desired aesthetic result.
 As such, no two dental implant treatments are alike.
-Your comfort is highly important to us; Dr. Mack is highly qualified to provide dental sedation that helps patients feel at ease during dental implant surgery or preparatory procedures.
+Your comfort is highly important to us; our Glendale dentist is highly qualified to provide dental sedation that helps patients feel at ease during dental implant surgery or preparatory procedures.
 Though the implant placement procedure is short, we strive to make patients as relaxed as possible, from start to finish.

 Your implant surgery is typically followed by a series of office visits, during which your temporary restoration is placed.
 As the implant begins to heal and has integrated properly, your permanent crown can be crafted and placed.
 For patients with multiple missing teeth, a bridge or implant-supported denture is placed.